 To understand recent and long term trends in the commodities markets around the world, read the latest analysis from our experts.

 Commodities prices and data >

 Keep a close eye on popular global markets like energy, metals and agriculture.
-View below our live feeds and clearly-presented price charts, making it easy for you to follow the latest movers and shakers.
+View below our live feeds and clearly-presented price charts, making it easy for you to follow commodity prices as they fluctuate.

 Charts coming soon.

-Find your feet in the exciting commodities market by learning from our short courses.
+Find your feet in the exciting commodities market by learning using our free courses.
 We have organised a broad selection of tools for you, including courses and clear definitions of the terminology you need to understand to be a successful investor.